asreview/asreview/docs/source/lab/exploration.rst

 are displayed in green.
 This make decision making straightforward.

 This tutorial assumes you have already installed Python and ASReview.
-If this is not the case, please see :doc:`installation`.
+If this is not the case, please see :doc:`../intro/installation`.

 Create a project
 ----------------